-- Think critically about developmental psychology research and how it may be applied to real-world situations. - Consider the advantages and disadvantages of the research methods commonly used in applied developmental psychology. - 3.
-Discuss, evaluate, and integrate research on socially important issues relevant to development. - 4.
-Translate psychological research into meaningful suggestions for parents/educators/policy-makers.
+- Think critically about developmental psychology research and how it may be applied to real-world situations. - Consider the advantages and disadvantages of the research methods commonly used in applied developmental psychology. - Discuss, evaluate, and integrate research on socially important issues relevant to development. - Translate psychological research into meaningful suggestions for parents/educators/policy-makers. - 5.
+Use the school's library resources to search for and locate psychological research on a topic of interest.